UniPrompt-CL: Sustainable Continual Learning in Medical AI with Unified Prompt Pools: Experiment Settings

-\textbf{Experimental Details.} During training, data augmentations including HorizontalFlip, Rotation, and VerticalFlip are applied at random.
-ViT preprocessing is performed using the AutoImageProcessor (weights: facebook/dinov2-base) from the transformers library; see Table~\ref{Table2} for detailed settings.
-Baseline methods are validated using the rigorously implemented CL library from~\cite{boschini2022class,buzzega2020dark}, with any additional required code custom implemented.
+\textbf{Experimental Details:} During training, we apply random data augmentations, including HorizontalFlip, Rotation, and VerticalFlip.
+For ViT preprocessing, we use AutoImageProcessor from the transformers library with facebook/dinov2-base weights.
+We validate baseline methods using rigorously implemented CL libraries~\cite{boschini2022class,buzzega2020dark}, and implement any additional required components ourselves.

-Standard PCL approaches are often evaluated on large-scale datasets such as ImageNet or CIFAR-100.
-Consequently, prior studies measure overall catastrophic forgetting using metrics such as Backward Transfer (BWT), Final Average Accuracy (FAA), Average Accuracy (AvgACC), and Average Forgetting (AvgF).
-However, since our experiments use limited-size medical datasets, we directly observe performance changes at each PCL stage and additionally report accuracy and F1-score to account for class imbalance.
-All experiments were implemented in Python and PyTorch (version 2.4.1+cu118).
+For a more rigorous evaluation, we report not only standard continual learning metrics (AvgACC$\uparrow$, BWT$\uparrow$, and AvgF$\downarrow$), but also (i) an overall performance-change table and (ii) Cost-Adjusted Retained Accuracy (CARA) to quantify the trade-off between accuracy and efficiency.
+CARA combines performance (AvgACC) and stability (retention $=1-\mathrm{AvgF}$) into a single retained performance and normalizes it by $\mathrm{GFLOPs}$, summarizing the trade-off among accuracy, forgetting, and efficiency.
+In addition, since medical datasets often exhibit severe class imbalance, we report F1-score-based metrics to demonstrate robustness to imbalance.
+Detailed definitions and computation procedures for all metrics are described in Sup.~\ref{A_C}.